 Written by Liz Eggleston, this article highlights 13 meetups for those who are new to the world of tech.

 Learn To Code In Person: 9 Local Resources on Code Conquest

 Featured on the Code Conquest blog, this article covers nine places where you can learn how to code in real life.

-This in-depth guide, written by Jonathan Lau, features the top 33 coding bootcamps from around the globe.
-The SwitchUp “method of analysis in creating this shortlist takes into account in price, location, job support, alumni reviews, instructor quality, and several other important indicators of quality.”
+This in-depth guide, written by Jonathan Lau, features the top 40 coding bootcamps from around the globe.
+The list was compiled using information like “price, location, job support, alumni reviews, instructor quality, and several other important indicators of quality.”

 10 best coding bootcamps for those on a budget on The Next Web